-44. The Bolivarian Republic of Venezuela welcomed Kiribati's strategies in disaster risk management and in the protection of its population from climate change impacts.
-It appreciated Kiribati's progress in the areas of drinking water and sanitation, as well as its accession to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
-It further noted Kiribati's National Disability Policy, Reproductive, and Maternal Health Programme.

-45. Algeria welcomed the implementation of the Western Pacific Multi-Country Integrated HIV/TB Programme by Kiribati's Ministry of Health.
-It also welcomed the implementation of the Reproduction Maternal New-born Child and Adolescent Health Programme aimed at supporting the improvement and extension of health services in order to fill gaps and increase access to quality healthcare.
+44. The Bolivarian Republic of Venezuela welcomed the country's strategies in disaster risk management and in the protection of its population from climate change impacts.
+It appreciated the progress made by Kiribati in the areas of drinking water and sanitation, as well as its accession to the Convention against Torture.
+It further noted the country's National Disability Policy, Reproductive, and Maternal Health Programme.
+45. Algeria welcomed the implementation of the Multi-Country Western Pacific Integrated HIV/TB Programme by the country's Ministry of Health.
+It also welcomed the implementation of the Reproduction, Maternal, Newborn, Child and Adolescent Health Programme, aimed at supporting the improvement and extension of health services in order to fill gaps and increase access to quality health care.

-46. Argentina congratulated Kiribati on its accession to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment.
+46. Argentina congratulated Kiribati on its accession to the Convention against Torture.

-47. Australia commended Kiribati on its efforts to strengthen human rights, including development of a National Youth Policy, National Disability Policy, and National Policy on Gender Equality and Women's Development.
-It acknowledged Kiribati's progress in expanding access to essential services, particularly education and health.
-It also commended Kiribati for the steps taken to reduce violence against women and girls, but noted that this remained a significant challenge within the existing criminal justice framework.
+47. Australia commended Kiribati on its efforts to strengthen human rights, including development of national policies on youth; disability; and gender equality and women's development.
+It acknowledged the country's progress in expanding access to essential services, particularly education and health.
+It also commended Kiribati for the steps taken to reduce violence against women and girls, but noted that it remained a significant challenge within the existing criminal justice framework.

-48. Bahamas congratulated Kiribati on efforts in the areas of mitigation, adaptation and resilience building, including through the Climate Change Act 2019, which had mainstreamed the rights of women, children and persons with disabilities.
-It also welcomed Kiribati's efforts in addressing gender-based violence, including the Family Peace Act and the Shared Implementation Plan for the Policy to Eliminate Sexual and Gender Based Violence.
+48. Bahamas congratulated Kiribati on efforts in the areas of mitigation, adaptation and resilience-building, including through the Climate Change Act 2019, which had mainstreamed the rights of women, children and persons with disabilities.
+It also welcomed the country's efforts in addressing gender-based violence, including the Family Peace Act and the Shared Implementation Plan for the Policy to Eliminate Sexual and Gender-Based Violence.

-49. Brazil commended Kiribati for the National Disability Policy and Action Plan 2018-2021 and the Inclusive Education Policy and encouraged Kiribati to fully implement them.
-It also encouraged Kiribati to continue its efforts to implement the Family Peace Act, which criminalized domestic violence, and to provide residents living both in urban and rural areas, including in outer islands, with safe drinking water and sanitation.
+49. Brazil commended Kiribati for the National Disability Policy and Action Plan 2018- 2021 and the Inclusive Education Policy, and it encouraged Kiribati to fully implement them.
+It also encouraged Kiribati to continue its efforts to implement the Family Peace Act, which criminalized domestic violence, and to provide residents living both in urban and rural areas, including in the outer islands, with safe drinking water and sanitation.

-50. Canada commended Kiribati for launching the Pacific Partnership to End Violence against Women and Girls Program in June 2019, as well as establishing the Kiribati Women and Children Support Centre in January 2018.
+50. Canada commended Kiribati for launching the Pacific Partnership to End Violence against Women and Girls Programme in June 2019, and for establishing the Kiribati Women and Children Support Centre in January 2018.
 It urged Kiribati to sign and ratify core international human rights instruments, including the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights and the Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women.

-51. Chile welcomed Kiribati's ratification of the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, and urged Kiribati to implement the Convention in its legislation, by criminalizing torture and adopting measures to prevent it.
-It remained concerned about the prevalence of sexual abuse against children and child labour, despite the existence of legislation criminalizing such conducts, as well as the persistence of gender stereotypes that halt women's political and economic participation.
+51. Chile welcomed the country's ratification of the Convention against Torture, and it urged Kiribati to implement the Convention in its legislation, by criminalizing torture and adopting measures to prevent it.
+It remained concerned about the prevalence of sexual abuse against children and child labour, despite the existence of legislation criminalizing such activities, as well as the persistence of gender stereotypes that halted women's political and economic participation.

-52. China welcomed Kiribati's active actions in response to climate change, as well as its efforts to develop education and health, and to promote gender equality.
-It called on the international community to provide constructive assistance to Kiribati, considering the many challenges Kiribati faced in the promotion and protection of human rights.
+52. China welcomed the country's proactive response to climate change, as well as its efforts to develop education and health and to promote gender equality.
+It called on the international community to provide constructive assistance to Kiribati, considering the many challenges the country faced in the promotion and protection of human rights.

-53. Cuba congratulated Kiribati on its efforts in combatting gender inequality and violence against women.
+53. Cuba congratulated Kiribati on its efforts in combating gender inequality and violence against women.